-It allows you to build and scale up the coaching practice to all levels of your organisation and helps you build coaching capabilities within the organisation.
+It allows you to build and scale up the coaching practice to all levels of your organization and helps you build coaching capabilities within the organization.
 Not only that, we can also help you build your internal coaching capabilities with ease.

 The platform functionality includes:

-- Cloud Based AI Coaching Platform: Helps you create your own on-demand e-coaching engagements.
-Designed to manage your employee coaching lifecycle and allowing easy integration of a coaching culture in your organization.
+- Cloud-Based AI Coaching Platform: Helps you create your own on-demand e-coaching engagements.
+Designed to manage your employee coaching lifecycle and allow easy integration of a coaching culture in your organization.

-- Intuitive Features: Easy Set up; Multiple Program Management; On-board Internal Coaches and employee; Digital Coaching tools, Session Planning & Scheduling; Integrated live video sessions; Action Planning & Goal Setting Scalable and location agnostic, Data analytics and Reports
+- Intuitive Features: Easy Set up; Multiple Program Management; On-board Internal Coaches and employees; Digital Coaching tools, Session Planning & Scheduling; Integrated live video sessions; Action Planning & Goal Setting Scalable and location agnostic, Data Analytics and Reports

 So if you or the people in your organization are looking for a niche/specific coaching need, wherein internal coaches may not be suitable, you can use our marketplace of 200 coaches to get the right-fit coach that will work for you and your organization.

-- All the coaches on the platform are experienced, certified and specialised in their fields of knowledge.
+- All the coaches on the platform are experienced, certified, and specialized in their fields of knowledge.

-- All the coaches are certified from reputed organisations, with a minimum of 5 years of leadership experience in their field of work and at least 500 coaching hours under their belt.
+- All the coaches are certified from reputed organizations, with a minimum of 5 years of leadership experience in their field of work and at least 500 coaching hours under their belt.

 - The coaches are selected to ensure that they can help you with all your problems and help you grow into a better version of yourself.

 Wendy-Ann is the lead editor of Positive Psychology Coaching in the Workplace (2021) and The Ethical Coaches’ Handbook: A Guide to Developing Ethical Maturity in Practice (forthcoming).
 She holds virtual groups for coaches who wish to nourish themselves and their coaching with the understanding and application of positive and coaching psychology.
 Wendy-Ann regularly coaches a small number of one-to-one clients.
-She creates and delivers lectures, training and coaching at several universities in France and internationally.
-Her inte crest is in enhancing coaches’ development and practice with positive psychology, coaching psychology and ethics in practice.
+She creates and delivers lectures, training, and coaching at several universities in France and internationally.
+Her into crest is in enhancing coaches’ development and practice with positive psychology, coaching psychology, and ethics in practice.

 Check out Wendy-Ann’s book, Positive Psychology Coaching in the Workplace by clicking on it below.